Is Gum Disease Sneaking Up on You? Here’s What You Should Know

 When you come in for your treatment at Bent Tree Dental, we typically begin scaling and root planing to address issues before they escalate.
 The procedure is relatively straightforward and first involves removing plaque and tartar buildup using specialized tools, ensuring a clean and healthy gum line.
 After this, we focus on smoothing the roots of your teeth.
 This encourages the gums to reattach, closing periodontal pockets.

-The scaling and root planing procedure particularly benefits individuals in the early stages of gum disease.
-It both treats the current stage of gum disease and prevents the infection from advancing.
+The scaling and root planing procedure treats the current stage of gum disease and prevents the infection from advancing.
 By thoroughly removing plaque and tartar buildup, the procedure helps prevent future oral health complications.

-L-PRF and laser therapy are innovative solutions for gum disease.
-Laser dentistry involves using a soft tissue dental laser to eliminate affected tissue along the gumline, often replacing traditional surgery.
+Laser therapy is an innovative solution for gum disease.
+This treatment involves using a soft tissue dental laser to eliminate affected tissue along the gumline, often replacing traditional surgery.
 This precise method halts the spread of gum disease by removing infected tissue.
 A deep cleaning then removes plaque, comprehensively addressing the infections.
 This approach is swift, comfortable, and precise, impacting only affected tissue and allowing faster healing.
-L-PRF therapy is used for various dental concerns, including periodontal treatments, as it regenerates and repairs lost bone and soft tissues around the teeth.

 Gum Recession Treatment